Arnold Rimmer: 1980s

 Despite "Future Echoes" having previously suggested that Rimmer's father killed himself, according to a letter received from Rimmer's mother in "Better Than Life" (1988), Rimmer's father (played by John Abineri) had died peacefully in his sleep and Rimmer appeared unaware about how his father had died before Lister read out to Rimmer what his letter said.
 Rimmer's backstory in this episode revealed that Rimmer had hated his father, who had fixated on Rimmer and his three brothers to join the Space Corps and become officers when Rimmer's father had been rejected for being an inch below regulation height.
 To this end, he refused to allow them to eat unless they could answer complicated astronavigation questions.
 This led to Rimmer almost dying of malnutrition.
 Rimmer's father also stretched his sons on a traction machine to make them taller, causing Frank to be 6'5" by the time he was eleven.
-Rimmer disliked his parents enough to the point where he divorced them from himself when he was fourteen; Rimmer getting paid maintenance until employment age and access to the family dog every fourth weekend.
+Rimmer disliked his parents enough to the point where he divorced them from himself when he was fourteen; Rimmer received paid maintenance until employment age and access to the family dog every fourth weekend.

 According to "Thanks for the Memory" (1988), Rimmer did a maintenance course at Saturn Tech.
-Rimmer also claims that his sexual liaison with McGruder was the only point in his entire life he had made love.
+Rimmer also claims that his sexual liaison with McGruder was the only point in his entire life he had had sex.

 In "Queeg" (1988), Rimmer mentions how, after being burnt once by a person he considered his best friend, he had considered no-one in his life to be "true friends", and that friends were only friends when it suits them.
-He explains that when he was fifteen, he had a "friend", Porky Roebuck, to whom Rimmer believed that Porky's father having an affair with Rimmer's mother proved how close he and Porky were.
+He explains that when he was fifteen, he had a "friend", Porky Roebuck, with Rimmer believing that Porky's father having an affair with Rimmer's mother proved how close he and Porky were.
 Porky and Rimmer went on a Space Scouts survival course together, where Porky was the ringleader of a plan to eat Rimmer; Rimmer being tied to a stake and having barbecue sauce poured on him before he was almost cooked.
 Lister believes that Porky was "only" bullying Rimmer.

 "Parallel Universe" (1988) shows Holly's "Holly Hop Drive" trying to get to Earth within a few seconds.
 Instead, however, it lands the crew in a female-oriented parallel universe with another version of Red Dwarf; its crew including a female version of Rimmer called Arlene Rimmer (played by Suzanne Bertish).
 Regarding Rimmer as little more than a "discardable sex object", the female Rimmer sexually harasses and gropes Rimmer and tries to hypnotise him even after Rimmer shows no interest.